Exploring Amsterdam Together

-We also could not stop laughing at the Dutch names for the animals (see hilarity-inducing example below):
+We also could not stop laughing at the Dutch names for the animals (see hilarity-inducing example at left).

 And we learned a lot about Amsterdam and its history!
 For example, most houses have a beam sticking out of the little crown molding tiara situation at the top.
 We looked into why that might be and it turns out that most of the houses in Amsterdam, especially those on the canals, belonged to merchants who needed to store things in their attics.
 So instead of hauling heavy, large bags and boxes up the stairs, they would lift goods directly into the top floor via a pulley attached to the sticky-out beam.
 This is also the reason why many of the houses in Amsterdam tilt forward—so the goods being lifted into the top floor don't bonk into the front of the rest of the house or knock any windows out.
 Pretty cool, huh?

 On our last night in this beautiful city we went to the NEMO Science Museum.
-We didn’t actually go in, but to the top of it.
-The building sticks up out of the landscape and over the harbor like the prow of a sinking ship, and in the flattest country on earth, this was the only place to get a view out over the city (the resulting photo is the cover of this blog post).
-The NEMO closed right after we got to enjoy the sunset, and then we skipped on over to the people’s city library, which may now be one of my favorite places in the world.
+We didn't actually go in, but to the top of it.
+The building sticks up out of the landscape and over the harbor like the prow of a sinking ship, and in the flattest country on earth, this was the only place to get a view out over the city).
+The NEMO closed right after we got to enjoy the sunset, and then we skipped on over to the people's city library, which may now be one of my favorite places in the world.
 It was the perfect way to round out our short trip there.

 Michael and I spent one last long day in London after coming back from Amsterdam.
 I took him to visit school and we visited the Natural History Museum, the Science Museum, and the Victoria & Albert Museum.
 I feel so lucky to have someone in my life who is as curious and in love with world as I am, who is my advisor, supporter, travel partner, best friend, and the best partner I could ever ask for.
 Someone who loves me the way that he does, who I can tell everything to, do anything with, and with whom I want to share everything.
 Having him leave was one of the hardest things I've experienced in a long time, but I know I'll get to see him again soon and I'm so excited for many more adventures together.